HETDEX/pyhetdex/README.md

         pip install /path/to/pyhetdex
   Add the `--user` option to install in the user `site-packages` directory

-4. It is also possible to install `pyhetdex` directly from the svn repository:
+4. It is also possible to install `pyhetdex` directly from the svn repository, without the need to download it first:

         pip install [--user] svn+svn://luna.mpe.mpg.de/pyhetdex/trunk